 We’re lucky to live fairly close to the New Forest and visit quite often throughout the year.
-There are so many places to visit in the New Forest that you’ll always discover something new.
+There are so many family-friendly places to visit in the New Forest that you’ll always discover something new.
 It’s a fab place to go for a walk and the bonus is that it’s completely free!
 Wherever you park up you can walk for miles and always find great scenery, ponies, country pubs and plenty of fresh air.

-Another place that’s good for a paddle is Hatchet pond just past Beaulieu.
-The sign says no swimming but it’s ok for the kids to paddle at the edge.
+Another place in the New Forest that’s good for kids to paddle is Hatchet Pond just past Beaulieu.
+The sign says no swimming but it’s ok for children to paddle at the edge.
 There’s always some friendly donkeys or ponies nearby, swans swimming in the lake, and there’s usually an ice cream van parked in the car park.
-It’s very close to Beaulieu if you want to head for a drink afterwards.
+It’s very close to Beaulieu if you want to head there for a drink afterwards.

 Burley is another great village in the New Forest.
 Burley isn’t a very big place but has pubs, ice cream shops, cafes, a cider farm and lots of gift shops.
 Keep an eye out for all of the associations with witchcraft on shop signs and in the windows – apparently, a white witch lived there in the 1800s.
 There are New Forest ponies wandering around everywhere, stood in the middle of the pavements which can be quite funny if you’re not used to it.

 Next to the Balmer Lawn hotel just outside Brockenhurst is a fab place for a picnic, it’s also one of the best New Forest streams for paddling.
 There’s a big grassy area right next to a shallow stream that’s always full of kids paddling whatever the weather.
 As with most places in the New Forest, there’s lots of ponies wandering around, as well as a few cows.